 \subsection{Implementation Details}

 In IPD-Analytic, we differentiate directly through the analytic solution to the matrix game.
-For rollout-based experiments, we implement all policy gradient-based agents using actor-critic architectures trained with proximal policy optimization and a clipped surrogate objective \citep[PPO-Clip]{schulman_proximal_2017}.
+For rollout-based experiments, we implement all policy gradient-based agents using actor-critic architectures trained with proximal policy optimization using a clipped surrogate objective \citep[PPO-Clip]{schulman_proximal_2017}.
+Results including naïve learners trained with this algorithm are denoted by NL-PPO.
 Target networks to estimate the $Q$-values in Equation \ref{vi} are updated every $k$ episodes using uniformly sampled experience from a replay buffer \citep{lin_self-improving_1992}.
 Additional hyperparameter values and network architecture details can be found in Appendix \ref{hparams}.
-Shaded regions in plots depict one standard error of the mean.